Responsive eCommerce website for a clothing brand

 To keep up with the age of digital transformation, they decided to invest in an online store.

-Design a logo for the company that is modern and neutral enough to attract all types of people and styles.
+The aim of this project was to design a responsive e-commerce website that is easy to use for Mirror.
+They also needed a logo for the company that is modern and neutral enough to attract all types of people and styles.

 Increasing demand for online shopping has affected the traditional method of buying clothing from physical retailers which led to closing down many retail stores.

 Also, the shutdown due to Covid19 proved that lack of an online store means missing many opportunities.

 The first step for this project was to discover and learn more about users.
 Therefore, I started my design process by conducting primary research.

 I conducted user research through 1-on-1 interviews with 5 users to identify their needs and pain points while shopping for clothing online.
 I tried to cover participants from each of the provisional personas defined.
 I gathered as much as I could from the end-users to understand the challenges they face.

 I find reviews extremely helpful.
 I always read other shopper's experiences about the size and fit before making a purchase.

 I am always comparing prices.
 I think before purchase and would prefer free shipping and returns.